How to Fix Adobe Application Manager Missing or Damaged

 Adobe application manager missing or damaged

-Method 1: Rebuild the Adobe Application Manager
+1. Rebuild the Adobe Application Manager

 C:/Program Files(X86)/Common Files/Adobe/OOBE

-2. For Mac Users, navigate to:
+2. For Mac users, navigate to:

-Library/Application Support/Adobe/OOBE and rename to OOBE.old
+Library/Application Support/Adobe/OOBE

-Method 2: Run the Creative Cloud Cleaner and Diagnostics
+2. Run the Creative Cloud Cleaner and Diagnostics

 1. Open your Creative Cloud Desktop Application.

-Check your Creative Could files Sync status
+Check your Creative Cloud file sync status

-Step 3: Backup your Core Sync Files
+2.3.
+Backup Your Core Sync Files

 C:\Users\username\AppData\Roaming\Adobe\CoreSync

-For Mac
+For Mac:

 ~/Library/Application Support/Adobe/CoreSync/

-Step 4: Quit All Adobe Applications and Services
+2.4.
+Quit All Adobe Applications and Services

 • Creative Cloud